 To accomplish the data exchange between the managed and the native processes, we make use of .NET remoting, the Remote Procedure Call (RPC) mechanism of .NET.
-The .NET remoting infrastructure automatically ensures that even complex data structures (with an arbitrary level of nesting) are flattened, transferred over the network, and correctly restored at the remote end.
 To use .NET remoting, two proxy libraries have to be generated.
 The first proxy library contains the stubs for the native calls and is linked with the managed part of the application.
 More precisely, this library acts as an interceptor that replaces the original native library.
 It contains one method stub for each function of the unmanaged code that the managed code can invoke.
 Each method stub uses .NET remoting to invoke its corresponding method in the second proxy library.
 The second proxy library, called remote object, exposes a remote method for each function that the managed code uses in native libraries.
 These remote methods then perform the actual invocation of the native library in the remote process.
 Conceptually, the .NET remoting process can be viewed as an additional level of indirection between the managed code and the native libraries.
 Instead of passing values directly to the native code via the P/Invoke function, these values are first copied to the remote process using .NET remoting and only there passed to the native library.
 Note that both proxy libraries are automatically generated from the managed assembly.
 To this end, we use a combination of .NET reflection and an analysis of the disassembly of the intermediate language code.
 The goal is to obtain the required information to generate the proxy libraries, namely, the number of parameters of each native function and their respective types.

 One problem that has not been discussed so far are parameters that are passed by-reference from managed code to the native library.
-The problem is that variables cannot be transferred across the process boundary with remoting when they are by-reference.
+The problem is that variables cannot be transfered across the process boundary with remoting when they are by-reference.
 This is because pointer values have no meaning outside the process address space.
 As a result, remoting parameters are always passed by-value.
 However, P/Invoke allows for by-reference parameters and we must take this into account.
-To solve this problem, we have to simulate by-reference parameter passing by copying the variables back and forth by-value.
+To solve this problem, we have to simulate byreference parameter passing by copying the variables back and forth by-value.
 More precisely, the proxy library on the managed side transforms a by-reference argument into the corresponding value that is then copied to the remote process.
 Once the call into the native library is completed by the remote object, the stub method requests the parameter variables back.
 Then, the reference parameters are copied back into the original locations, as changes in the remote process must be reflected in the original object.
-Figure 4 shows the process of simulating by-reference parameter passing.
+Figure 2 shows the process of simulating by-reference parameter passing.